-There actions of MsrA in the mitochondria may be beyond that of catalytic reduction of methionine sulfoxide.
-There is a developing set of evidence that methionine oxidation can regulate protein function with stereo-specific oxidation and reduction by methionine sulfoxide reductases as a key regulator (5, 6, 33).
-In addition, the burgeoning clues that MsrA directs protein degradation through ubiquitin-like modifications suggest that MsrA have a far more central role in proteostasis than previously thought (8).
-Moreover, the importance of methionine metabolism in regulating cellular homeostasis, for example transsulfuration and hydrogen sulfide generation, suggest methionine sulfoxide reductases could be at previously unrecognized pivotal regulatory mode for maintaining normal cellular function and communication (34, 35).
+The actions of MsrA in the mitochondria may be beyond that of the catalytic reduction of methionine sulfoxide.
+There is a developing set of evidence that methionine oxidation can regulate protein function with stereo-specific oxidation and reduction using methionine sulfoxide reductases as a key regulator (5, 6, 33).
+In addition, an increasing amount of clues that MsrA directs protein degradation through ubiquitin-like modifications suggest that MsrA plays a far more central role in proteostasis than previously believed (8).
+Moreover, the importance of methionine metabolism in regulating cellular homeostasis, for example transsulfuration and hydrogen sulfide generation, suggests methionine sulfoxide reductases could function in a previously unrecognized pivotal regulatory mode for maintaining normal cellular function and communication (34, 35).